Baltic Shorts Residency

 Baltic Shorts Residency 2023

-This year during Baltic Shorts Residency Lithuania will be represented by the audiovisual artist, filmmaker and photographer Kristijonas Dirsė, who will be working on his new short film project OUT.
+During Baltic Shorts Residency 2023 Lithuania was represented by the audiovisual artist, filmmaker and photographer Kristijonas Dirsė, who worked on his new short film project OUT.
 It is a dark and funny Christmas tale about a closeted gay man who becomes invisible the moment he wants to come out to his family.
 He wanders as a ghost in a world where he never existed.
 The only person able to see him is his scary Aunt Olga, who might be the key to his confession.

 Dirsė studied a BA in Film and Music at Brunel University (London) where he worked on interdisciplinary art projects and festivals with students and lecturers.
 A psychogeography module taught there by the British novelist and intellectual Will Self had a great influence on his work and exploring the city as a character was the basis of imagery for his multimedia performance “This Order Goes Wrong”.
 In 2014 he moved to Paris, where he worked as a director and editor, along with completing a master’s in Film Directing at Université Paris 8.
 After 10 years abroad he returned to Vilnius and is finishing his first Lithuanian short film Reminiscence, which was presented at Baltic Pitching Forum 2021.